All Products

 ]

-2. Create the following directory structure in OSS:
+2. Create this directory structure in OSS:

 oss://bucketname/triton/model-repository/